The key difference between polymer and monomer is that polymer is a collection of a large number of molecules whereas monomer is a single molecule.

 Monomers and polymers are important in various aspects.
 When someone hears the word polymer, they automatically think about synthetic polymers like polyethylene, PVC or nylon.
 Other than these, there is also a category of polymers known as biopolymers such as carbohydrates, proteins, nucleic acids, which are crucial to our life.
-From food, we take these biopolymers or their monomers into our bodies, so that our body can produce energy and other necessary molecules using these.
-It is also important to know the differences between monomers and their relative polymers, to have an understanding about their synthesizing processes.
+Polymers are made out of monomers.
+Hence, it is also important to know the difference between polymer and monomer in order to have an understanding of their synthesizing processes.

-– Monomers and polymers differ in their chemical and physical properties.
+Apart from that, monomers and polymers differ in their chemical and physical properties.
 For example, glucose is an oxidizing sugar, soluble in water, has a sweet taste.
+Starch is a polymer of glucose.
 But starch is a non-oxidizing sugar, partially soluble in water and don’t have a sweet taste.